-The Belgian Shepherds (Belgian Malinois, Groenendael, Laekenois, and Tervuren) are either separate dog breeds or one of four variations of the same dog breed.
+A Belgian Shepherd (Belgian Malinois, Groenendael, Laekenois, and Tervuren) is either a separate dog breed or one of four variations of the same dog breed.
 It depends on where you live.
 The AKC places the Belgian Shepherds in the Herding Group.

 In the United States, the American Kennel Club (AKC) considers the Belgian Malinois, Belgian Groenendael (aka by the AKC as Belgian Sheepdog), Belgian Laekenois, and Belgian Tervuren to be unique dog breeds.
 In other parts of the world, they are four variations of the same Belgian Shepherd dog breed.
 The AKC includes all variations of the Belgian Shepherd, the AKC Herding Group.

-The principal difference between the Belgian Shepherd dogs is their differences in hair texture, color, and length.
+The principal difference between the Belgian Shepherd dogs is their hair texture, color, and length differences.
 Otherwise, all the Belgian Shepherds are very similar.
 Belgian Shepherds are obedient, hard-working, attentive, and very active.
 They are intelligent dogs with strong territorial and protective instincts.

 Belgian Shepherds have a common ancestry with European herding dog breeds such as the German Shepherd, Dutch Shepherd, and the Bouvier des Ardennes.
 Although the Belgian Shepherds are herding dogs, they are also widely used in many other roles, including companion dog, assistance dogs, guide dogs, guard dogs, search and rescue dogs, and in police and military forces.
 The Belgian Malinois is often used by the United States Secret Service to guard the grounds of the White House.